ElisVoid333/VR_Tactile/ReadMe.txt

 ***IMPORTANT***
 If the user is Left handed it is important to change the Haptics Handler in Interactables.
 Change Handedness to Left Handed.

+Start on VRTactile_IDnumber_input or you will run into Object Reference ERRORS

 ## To Change Conditions ##
 To toggle between left controller mug and left controller hand.
 Go to the heirarchy: